Conducting real estate business during COVID-19 alert level 4

 What you can and can't do during alert level 4

-Only essential services are exempt from the COVID-19 alert level 4 restrictions.
+Only essential services are exempt from alert level 4 restrictions.
 Real estate is not an essential service.

 The basic principle is that real estate business can only go ahead if it doesn’t involve people moving out of their lockdown address.

 All licensees should remain in their own homes, and any real estate work must be conducted from there.
-You can only leave your property for the reasons listed here on the covid19.govt.nz website.
+You can only leave your property for essential personal movement.